teebs339/PDF-Signing-RPA/README.md

    - reportlab

 4. Make sure Outlook Desktop is signed in & open during the RPA run.
-5. Make sure Sharepoint is connected #Comment out the sharepoint sequence if not needed
+5. Make sure Sharepoint is connected (Comment out/disable the sharepoint sequence if not needed)